 Your closet pantry is going to dictate a lot about the size of the different types of rolling drawers, swivel shelves, and other storage features in your pantry.
 Keep the size of your pantry in mind when buying hardware.
 For example, you may need full extension drawer slides to enable you to reach the back of a deep shelf easily.

 Are you remodeling the entire kitchen?
 If so, you can easily choose hardware that is the same or matches that on other cabinets of your kitchen.
 If your pantry is the only new part, however, it may be more difficult to find hinges identical to the ones already installed.
 To help find matching parts, remove a hinge and a handle from an existing kitchen cabinet and take them with you to the home improvement store.

 Most importantly, keep in mind that your pantry is an extension of your kitchen and should feel that way.
 Do not try to create a country-style pantry as part of a sleek modern kitchen.

-Remember that shelving brackets must also be strong enough to handle the load of several cans, bags of flour, kitchen appliances or anything else that you will be storing there.
+Remember that shelving brackets must also be strong enough to handle the load of several cans, bags of flour, kitchen appliances, or anything else that will be stored there.
 It is important to install these brackets in wall studs.